Royal Dornoch

 Tom Doak

-The newest of all links golf courses designed by Tom Doak and rated #49 in the World.
+The newest of all links golf courses in Ireland and Scotland designed by Tom Doak and rated #49 in the World.
 It is a part of the Rosapenna resort, in the far northwest of Donegal in Ireland

 Original - Tom Morris, re-design George MacMillan